English

 Mrs Serah Whatley – Lead Practitioner

 All students will study English throughout their career at The Dorcan Academy.
-In Year 7 and 8, students in the extended pathway will have 6 lessons a fortnight, whilst students in the central pathway have 7 lessons in Year 7 and 8 lessons in Year 8 – one of these lessons will be a formal library lesson.
-In year 9 all students have 7 lessons of English, however, central students will also have an additional library lesson.
+In Year 7 and 8, students following the extended curriculum will have 6 lessons a fortnight, whilst the majority of students following the Core curriculum will have 7 lessons in Year 7 and 8 lessons in Year 8 – one of these lessons will be a formal library lesson.
+In year 9 all students have 7 lessons of English, however, students following the Core curriculum will also have an additional library lesson.

-In English, we offer a variety of theatre trips to watch classic texts come to life, and to meet famous authors.
-Some of the trips we have had in the last two years include: Blood Brothers, A Christmas Carol, and the Literature festival which is now in its fourteenth year and offers students the chance to meet and question world famous authors.
-Y7 students also take part in Poetry live with Ash Dickinson, the famous author, who collaborates with the students and inspires them to create their own poetry.
-Further to this, English offers five enrichment clubs – Library Live, Book Club, Literature in the library and Riveting Read, and for the first time this year, Magna Club.
+In English, we offer trips to a variety of theatre performances to watch classic texts come to life, and to meet famous authors.
+Some of the trips we have had in the last two years include: Blood Brothers, Romeo & Juliet, and the Swindon Youth Festival of Literature which offers students the chance to meet and question world famous authors.
+Further to this, English offers a variety of enrichment clubs throughout the year including – Library Live, Book Club, Literature in the library, Poetry by Heart, Riveting Read, and Magna Club.

 Link Table block is missing information